 - The amount of time you are willing to dedicate to recovery

 The deeper the treatment, the more time your skin will need to heal.
-In general, recovery for superficial chemical peels is three to seven days depending on your skin characteristics and the depth of the peel.
-Moderate-depth peels, light dermabrasion and laser require five to 10 days to heal, and deep peels, dermabrasion, and deeper laser resurfacing take about seven to 14 days to heal.
+In general, recovery for superficial chemical peels is three to seven days, depending on your skin characteristics and the depth of the peel.
+Moderate-depth peels, light dermabrasion, and laser require five to 10 days to heal.
+Deep peels, dermabrasion, and deeper laser resurfacing take about seven to 14 days to heal.